lbpcodes/Portfolio/README.md

 ---

 ## 🚀 About Me
-I am a seasoned Full Stack Engineer with over 8 years of experience driving digital transformation across Finance, Healthcare, and E-Commerce domains.
+I am a seasoned Full Stack Engineer with over 5 years of experience.
 I bring deep expertise in architecting and developing scalable, cloud-native solutions using AWS, GCP, and Azure.
 My core strengths lie in building robust microservices architectures, implementing event-driven systems, and streamlining CI/CD pipelines using modern DevOps practices.
 As a certified AWS Solutions Architect (SAA-C03), I am committed to delivering secure, high-performance applications with an emphasis on reliability and maintainability.
 I am passionate about continuous learning and actively explore advancements in system design, distributed computing, and cloud-native patterns.
 I enjoy collaborating on complex challenges and welcome discussions on Java, Spring Boot, Microservices, AWS, GCP, or front-end frameworks like React

 ---